yeehaa123/elab/CHAT/collections.md

 The role of the expert (curator or scholar) will be decentralized in the creation, curation, and exhibition of collections.
-It will generate the creation of new tools which are specifically aimed at humanities scholars and will prove useful to them in their research.
+It will generate new tools which are specifically aimed at humanities scholars and will prove useful to them in their research.
 It will explore creating new kinds of interfaces in the museum space.
 This research will also experiment with new types of (crowd) funding.